 What is Workplace Hygiene?

-Workplace hygiene practices are exactly what they sound like.
-Company-wide policies that ensure the delicate issue of hygiene can be managed carefully without causing offence to anybody.
+Workplace hygiene practices are company-wide policies that ensure the delicate issue of hygiene can be managed carefully and effectively.

 First of all, let’s look at why workplace hygiene is important.